BertrandCaron/jhove/TIFF-hul-Messages.md

 TIFF 6.0 Specification, page 13: "The [first IFD] may be at any location in the file after the header but _must begin on a word boundary_."

 Storing data at word boundaries allows CPUs to more efficiently read and process the data.
 When it is unaligned, CPUs can require additional attempts at reading the data.

+When the parameter byteoffset=true is set in [Link to the jhove configuration byteoffset](https://jhove.openpreservation.org/modules/tiff/), this error is ignored and becomes an InfoMessage.
+The status also becomes Well-Formed and valid.

 * Type: TiffException
 * Source location: [TiffModule.java L1081](https://github.com/openpreserve/jhove/blob/release-1.14/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/TiffModule.java#L1081)